GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/Timer/TIMER_PWM_ARCHITECTURE.md

 `TIM_GetPWMChannelOutputEnableState()` accepts exactly one channel and returns `DRIVER_STATUS_OFF`, `DRIVER_STATUS_ON`, or a detailed error status directly.

-### `TIM_DeConfigPWMChannel()` contract
+### `TIM_DeConfigPWMChannels()` contract

-Deconfiguration requires both the Timer counter and selected channel output to be disabled.
-It resets only the selected channel's owned fields:
+Deconfiguration accepts the same non-empty OR-combined channel-mask domain as configuration.
+It requires both the Timer counter and every selected channel output to be disabled.
+It validates the complete selection before reading any selected CCR or writing hardware, then resets only the selected channels' owned fields:

 - output-compare mode and selection;
 - preload, fast, and clear selectors;
 - polarity;
 - channel enable;
-- selected CCR value.
+- selected CCR values.

+It snapshots each touched shared register once, stages every selected lane, writes each touched CCMR and CCER at most once, and clears each selected CCR.
-It preserves all other channels, the Timer timebase, IRQ/DMA state, RCC clock gate, NVIC state, GPIO configuration, and AFIO routing.
+It preserves all unselected channels, the Timer timebase, IRQ/DMA state, RCC clock gate, NVIC state, GPIO configuration, and AFIO routing.
+Any failure before the first write leaves all Timer state unchanged.

 ### Status behavior